No Insurance Required

 | AST | 10 – 40 IU/L | 10 – 26 IU/L |

-Testosterone powerfully stimulates erythropoiesis (red blood cell production) by increasing erythropoietin (EPO) from the kidneys and directly stimulating bone marrow.
-This is why TRT is the number one cause of secondary polycythemia (elevated red blood cells) in men.
-Elevated hematocrit increases blood viscosity, which raises the risk of blood clots, stroke, and cardiovascular events.
-Hemoglobin and hematocrit are the two most critical markers to monitor — if hematocrit exceeds 54%, intervention is required.
+Testosterone powerfully stimulates erythropoiesis (red blood cell production) by increasing erythropoietin (EPO) from the kidneys.
+This is why TRT is the number one cause of secondary polycythemia in men.
+Elevated hematocrit increases blood viscosity, raising the risk of blood clots, stroke, and cardiovascular events.
+If hematocrit exceeds 54%, intervention is required.
+The WBC differential also detects infection, inflammation, or immune issues that can affect testosterone metabolism.

 | Marker | Conventional (Quest) | Optimal / Functional |